Masayuki Miyaji: the disciple of Miyazaki who dissects fantasy

 When your boss is Miyazaki and you become obsessed with wings 🦅

-Imagine working for years under the shadow of the guy who made Totoro fly with a smile.
+Imagine working for years in the shadow of the guy who made Totoro fly with a smile.
 Well, Miyaji came out of there and decided that every winged creature in his series needed a flight manual with lift diagrams.
-In Fuse: Memoirs of the Hunter Girl, wolves don't run: they glide with a precision that would make an aeronautical engineer weep.
-And you think: seriously, buddy?
+In Fuse: Memoirs of the Hunter Girl, the wolves don't run: they glide with a precision that would make an aeronautical engineer weep.
+And you think: Really, buddy?
 All that science just so the protagonist ends up flying just like in Ghibli?